Marklogic-retired/marklogic-data-hub/_pages/getting-started.md

 ~~~
 {: .language-bash}

-- Download the quick-start-*.jar from the [releases page](https://github.com/marklogic/marklogic-data-hub/releases/latest){:target="_blank"} and place it in the folder you just created.
+- Download the quick-start-*.war from the [releases page](https://github.com/marklogic/marklogic-data-hub/releases/latest){:target="_blank"} and place it in the folder you just created.

 ## 3 - Download the Sample Data